 If you would like us to help you apply for the change of status so that you may attend COA, please follow these nine steps:

-Step 3 Provide us with original high school and university transcripts in your native language and the English translations of these transcripts.
-Click here for more transcript information.
+Provide us with original high school and university transcripts in your native language and the English translations of these transcripts. additional transcript information.

-Step 8 View the checklist of all items you will need to bring to the appointment .
+View the checklist of all items you will need to bring to the appointment.>

 If you have additional questions, please call or email us.